-We’ve done the research to bring you the best in wall speakers on the market today, narrowing it down to those with faithful sound quality across a range of at least 50hz to 20kHz and which come with paintable grills so they virtually disappear into the surrounding wall.
-We’ve chosen the best standalone wall speakers, the best affordable ceiling-mounted speakers and also the best paired speakers.
-Plus, one of the best hidden center channel speakers for a full in-home surround sound experience.
+We’ve done the research to bring you the best in-wall speakers on the market today, narrowing it down to those with faithful sound quality across a range of at least 50hz to 20kHz and which come with paintable grills so they virtually disappear into the surrounding wall.
+We’ve chosen the best standalone wall speakers, the best affordable ceiling-mounted speakers, and also the best-paired speakers.
+Plus, one of the best hidden in-wall center channel speakers for a full in-home surround sound experience.
 If you prefer surround sound, take a look at some of the best 7.1 surround sound speakers too.
 Or, take a look at our guide to the best speakers.

-A worthwhile upgrade for your home audio, in-wall speakers like our top pick, the Micca M-8S can outperform their freestanding counterparts thanks to the echo chamber effects of the wall itself, while adding to the overall aesthetic of your space.
+A worthwhile upgrade for your home audio, in-wall speakers like our top pick, the Micca M-8S can outperform their freestanding counterparts thanks to the echo chamber effects of the wall itself while adding to the overall aesthetic of your space.
 They don’t have to cost a ridiculous amount either, as we’ve discovered some budget in-wall speakers that deliver great sound.
 Discover a way to bring audio quality into your home, without shelling out for the most expensive speaker system.

 Top 7 Best In Wall Speakers Compared